-117312240_385303215785599_1600864689740654905_nHi, my name is Peter LeDuc.
-I am a pilgrim here under the sun and a sojourner here in Southern California.
-I am a sinner surprised by the sovereign grace of a holy and merciful God.
-He redeemed me from both the penalty and the power of my sin at a young age.
-I was born and raised in small towns of New Hampshire with my 7 brothers and sisters.
-Yes, you read that right . . . we were a blended family, like the Brady Bunch, only plus two more.
-“Full,” “half,” “step,”—these were not words we used in our home because God brought us together when we were all under 6 and my new mom adopted me and my brothers.
-Growing up, my life revolved around the lake, church, garage bands, and the family business.
+Hi, my name is Peter LeDuc.
+I am a pilgrim here under the sun and I choose to spend my time in beautiful New Hampshire where I grew up.
+I am a sinner surprised by the sovereign grace of a merciful God.
+I was born and raised in small towns with my seven brothers and sisters.
+Growing up, my life revolved around the lake, our local church, my garage band, and the family business.
 My dad is a painting contractor and I worked with him most of my life in ME, NH, and MA.
+I love all things New England including quaint downtowns, four distinct seasons, hiking, Dunkin’ Donuts, the Red Sox and the Celtics.
+And I find joy in simple things like family, friends, used bookstores, firepits, live music, mowing my lawn, working out, reading, and writing.

 The Purpose of This Blog